binary69/binary69/README.md

 ## 🧠 About Me
 - 🎓 BSc Computer Science @ Eastern University of Sri Lanka (Second Year)
-- 🔬 Currently contributing to **Experanto** for GSoC 2026 under INCF
 - 📐 Built SVD from scratch (to understand the math)
 - 🌱 Exploring Computational Neuroscience, Computer Vision